Loading figure…

 “2003: overhauled corporate tax from 10.5% to 7%.
 (May 2010)”

-John Hoeven supports free trade agreements and has actively worked to cultivate markets for North Dakota products overseas.
-He has voted for trade agreements that benefit agricultural exports.
+John Hoeven supports free trade agreements and has worked to cultivate markets for North Dakota products overseas.
+He has voted in favor of trade deals that benefit agricultural exports.

-John Hoeven supports free trade agreements and has actively worked to cultivate markets for North Dakota products overseas.
-He has voted for trade agreements that benefit agricultural exports.
+John Hoeven supports free trade agreements and has worked to cultivate markets for North Dakota products overseas.
+He has voted in favor of trade deals that benefit agricultural exports.

-Position extraction pending on 8 issues: Foreign Aid, Climate, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation.
+Position extraction pending on 7 issues: Foreign Policy, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Jun 3, 2026 · Congress.gov